-How To Check Your Own Prostate
+Know How To Check Your Own Prostate?

 When it is time for a man to get his prostate checked, he is going in for a digital rectal exam.
 This involves a doctor feeling around inside another man’s butt with his finger to see if something doesn’t feel right.
+Many men find this embarrassing and wish that you could check your own prostate.
 The doctor may find a prostate that is inflamed possibly from an infection, the prostate could be enlarged or the patient may have prostate cancer.
-Since doctors are trained and study for years in their field, it is not suggested to perform an exam on yourself.
-One possibility if you do is you may end up with the wrong conclusion.
-If you still insist on giving yourself an exam, you should study the strategies that an examining doctor would use.

 Based On Your Age, Do You Need A Prostate Exam?